Cal-Rex/y-react-front-end-milestone-project-5/README.md

 ### Scope
 Based on the user stories above, the following goals have been identified:

-1. Create a social media site that allowsusers to post questions
+1. Create a social media site that allows users to post questions
 2. users should be able to interact with these questions by liking them, commenting on them and then voting for best comment
 3. Users should be able to follow other users to keep up to date with those user's content
 4. Users should be able to keep a record of content that they like
 5. The user should have trackable stats on a profile page like their most voted comment.

-Based on the user stories, the following features have been considered for development:
+**Based on the user stories and project goals, the following features have been considered for development:**

 1. profile feature
     - users can use this component to view a profile